zuluchaka/tradingplan/pin_bar_trading_strategy.md

 #### Enter ON STOP - Entry Option:
 - STOP Order1: Place BUY/SELL STOP ORDER a small distance (2-3 pips) beyond/above the high/low of the Pin Bar (knowing that the price has moved in the direction of profit before placing the trade).
-- STOP Order2: Place SELL/BUY STOP ORDER a small distance (2-3 pips) beyond/above the high/low of the Pin Bar (in case of reversal)
+- STOP Order2: Place SELL/BUY STOP ORDER a small distance (30%) beyond/above the high/low of the Pin Bar (in case of reversal)
 - Delete STOP order that is not triggered after price movement (Immediately)